SEO is DEAD?...How?

 At Oakes Writing, we prefer to educate customers rather than tell them something is still alive when we know otherwise.

-We prefer to use either the proper term SEM or a better description of modern digital marketing, Inbound Marketing.
+We prefer to use the proper term SEM or a better description of modern digital marketing, Attraction Marketing.

-Inbound Marketing refers to Attraction Marketing, to the practice of giving readers exactly what they are looking for.
+Attraction Marketing refers to Inbound or Content Marketing.
+All refer to the practice of giving readers exactly what they are looking for.
 It does not employ deceptive SEO practices and steers way clear of gimmicks.
 Instead, Inbound Marketing provides value for readers.
 Inbound Marketing provides exactly what Google recommends.

 Rather than engage in expensive (and often useless) Link-Building campaigns, we use proven methods to grow websites in an organic, natural way.
 This keeps our clients off the Blacklist and thriving year after year.